alexalpz/learning-node/README.md

 - Small intro on relational databases and non-relational databases
 - Was having issues loading a page so found a workaround in LinkedIn comments.
 I manually installed mongoose: `npm install -S mongoose`, uninstalled and reinstalled bcrypt `npm uninstall -S bcrypt` followed by `npm install -S bcryptand`, I ran `npm audit fix`.
+- Connecting and inserting data in MongoDB
+- Adding redis to our project
 -
 #### Learning npm the Node Package Manager
 - https://www.npmjs.com/